kreimanlab/DeepLearning-vs-HighLevelVision/README.md

 #### 3 - high_level_models

-High-Level models, here, refer in particular to [Detectron](https://github.com/facebookresearch/Detectron) and Densereg.
+High-Level models, here, refer to [Detectron](https://github.com/facebookresearch/Detectron) and Densereg.
 These models are the closest to an interpretation of the image since they extract the mask and coordinates of elements like a person, a book, a beverage.